gayi88/Machine-Learning-project/README.md

 - Users can write digits in provided canvas and click predict button.
 - The model recognises the digit.

-# Wake up the app, it will take some time. in app setting, change theme color for better visibility.
+# Wake up the app, it will take some time.
+In app settings, change theme to light for better visibility.

 https://digits-by-ml.streamlit.app/